 Specific requirements for coverage apply to each vaccination.
 For example, following exposure, vaccinations may cover vaccines against tetanus, diphtheria, pertussis, and tetanus-diphtheria.

 These injections are covered when administered for an acute injury to a person who is only partially tetanus-immunized.
 Tetanus prophylaxis recommendations depend on the patient’s immunization history and the state of the wound.

-The toxoid may supply more severe wounds if the patient has not received a booster dosage during the last five years.
-Conversely, tetanus toxoid may use to treat clean, minor injuries if the patient has not had a booster dose in the past ten years.
+The toxoid may supply more severe wounds if the patient has not received a booster dosage for five years.
+Conversely, tetanus toxoid may treat clean, minor injuries if the patient has not had a booster dose in the past ten years.